 1. Solar Star, California

 Completed in June 2015, Solar Star is the biggest solar farm in the US and also the biggest in the world.
 The plant has around 1.7 million solar panels on over 13 square kilometers in Kern and Los Angeles Counties, California.
 The Solar Star project is made up of two sections; Solar Star 1 and Solar Star 2 with a capacity of 314MW and 265MW respectively.
 The entire project generates 579 MW of energy enough to power 255,000 homes.
+It is worth noting here that there is a solar farm in Indiana currently under construction that will surpass the Solar Star to become the largest solar farm in the USA once completed.

 2. Topaz Solar Farm, California